haskell/vscode-haskell/README.md

 ### Path to server executable

-If your server is manually installed and not on your path, you can also manually set the path to the executable.
+If your server is manually installed and not on your path, you can also [manually](https://code.visualstudio.com/docs/getstarted/settings#_settings-editor) set the path to the executable (not to the `...-wrapper`!) in [settings.json](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson).

 ```json
 "haskell.serverExecutablePath": "~/.local/bin/haskell-language-server"